mohdyasir5155/SkySnap/README.md

 <h1 align=center>🌦️SkySnap🌦️</h1>

 # Project Title
-SkySnap: Your Personal Weather Expert (https://mohdyasir5155.github.io/SkySnap-Ultimate-Weather-Companion)
+SkySnap: Your Personal Weather Expert <br>
+(https://mohdyasir5155.github.io/SkySnap-Ultimate-Weather-Companion)

 Welcome to SkySnap, the premier weather website that combines the power of JavaScript and the OpenWeather API to provide you with the most accurate and up-to-date weather information.
 Say goodbye to uncertain forecasts and hello to a seamless weather experience like never before.